exosports/BART/README.md

 with upgrade turned off to previous output to make sure we didn't wreck anything.

+<a href="  Comment out this table that makes not much sense
 **STATUS OF COMPONENTS**

 | Component     | Code          | Doc           | Package | Git | Centralgit(here) |